craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Spells/The Axioms, Theories, and Philosophies of Mages of the First Century.md

 Though the text itself does not mention any "component", popular parlance refers to these three "things a mortal can perform" as Components, and thus the theory gains its name.
 Individually, popular parlance names each of the four as Material, Verbal, Somatic, and Ability respectively.

 ## The Theory of Enchantment
+The Theory of Enchantment explains the ability for a practitioner to store a permanent or repetitive effect of Weave Arcane in a material manifestation.
+This process is technical, expensive, and incredibly exhausting as it involves the creation of a system of Knots that both produces the desired effect of the user, and after doing so, maintains or regains the ability to produce the desired effect.
+The first task is relatively easy, while the second is much more difficult.

 ## The Theory of Alchemy
 To understand Alchemy at all, one must first understand the [[#Axioms of the Weave Arcane]].
 After that, we can begin to speak about the Theory of Potential, or, more properly named, the Turring-Turring Theory.
 Again, after that, the theory of Alchemy continues to expand with Gunagido-Barrowinch Theory and their Motifs of Alchemy.